 New community centre & Shannon Park redevelopment

-Beginning in 2007, conversations about the need for a new community centre and improvements to the public park spaces in Rideau Heights have involved local residents, neighborhood organizations, social service providers, and the City of Kingston.
+Beginning in 2007, conversations about the need for a new community centre and improvements to the public park spaces in Rideau Heights have involved local residents, neighbourhood organizations, social service providers, and the City of Kingston.
 These discussions developed strong support for the creation of a community hub which would include improved recreational and community gathering spaces and supporting facilities.
 A partnership between the City of Kingston and the Limestone District School Board was created to plan, design, and construct this new social and recreational hub for the community which will be located immediately next to Rideau Heights Public School.
 To design the new community centre, the City worked with a professional design team and community members to prepare detailed plans to guide the construction of the new community centre and park improvements.

 The development of the community centre and the renewal of Shannon Park represents an early stage of neighbourhood regeneration in Rideau Heights.